RememberOfLife/mirabel/README.md

 ## todo
 * highest prio, make the meta gui logger threadsafe
+* networkclient: how to increase timeout of check socketset, server will have the same problem
 * rename statecontrol to control
 * merge guithread into client
 * simple single lobby multiplayer protocol